Classification of non-Kahler surfaces and locally conformally Kahler geometry

 \subsection{Elliptic fibrations on non-K\"ahler surfaces}

 For a version of the following theorem (with a different proof), see \cite[Theorem 3.17]{_Brinzanescu:bundles_} and \cite{_Brinzanescu:manuscripta_}.

-\theorem Let $M$ be a minimal non-K\"ahler compact complex surface admitting a continuous family of divisors.
-Then $M$ admits a holomorphic, surjective map $\pi:\; M \arrow S$ to a curve, and all fibers of $\pi$ are elliptic curves, homologous to 0.
-Moreover, the general fibers of $\pi$ are isomorphic.
+\theorem Let $M$ be a non-K\"ahler compact complex surface admitting a non-constant 1-dimensional family of divisors.
+Then $M$ admits a holomorphic, surjective map $\pi:\; M \arrow S$ to a curve, and the general fibers of $\pi$ are isomorphic elliptic curves, homologous to 0.
+If, moreover, $M$ is minimal, then all fibers of $\pi$ are elliptic curves.

-\pstep All complex curves $C\subset M$ with the fundamental class $[C]\neq 0$ have negative self-intersection by \ref{_neg_def_h^11_Proposition_}.
-Therefore, they have 0-dimensional deformation space.
-Then for any positive-dimensional family of complex curves in $M$, the curves in this family do not intersect.
-The general fibers of this family are homologous curves which do not intersect, hence their self-intersection is 0.
-By \ref{_neg_def_h^11_Proposition_}, these curves are homologous to 0.
-Denote by ${\mathfrak B}_1(M)$ the corresponding component of the Barlet space ${\mathfrak B}_1(M)$ of 1-dimensional subvarieties on $M$.
-As shown in \ref{_Barlet_on_surf_Corollary_}, the space ${\mathfrak B}_1(M)$ is compact.
+\pstep We may assume that all the divisors in our family are irreducible curves (if all components in a divisor do not move, the divisor itself does not move).
+Let $S$ be the base of the family.
+This is a reduced irreducible complex space of dimension $1$, and the curves in the family with multiplicity $1$ form an analytic family of $1$-cycles on $M$.
+By the universal property of the Barlet spaces, the family is induced from the universal one via a map $S \to {\goth B}_1(M)$.
+Replace $S$ with the irreducible component of ${\goth B}_1(M)$ that contains the image of the map.
+Then as shown in \ref{_Barlet_on_surf_Corollary_}, each connected component of ${\mathfrak B}_1(M)$ is compact.